de-soot/ttt-cli/README.md

 # Tic-tac-toe CLI
-Classic game of Tic-tac-toe in the command-line made with Python.
+Classic game of Tic-tac-toe in the command-line interface; made with Python.

-Originally made for my school's computer science class homework assignment, but expanded to include some extra features for fun.
+Originally designed the usual 3x3 for an academic assignment, but expanded for fun.

 ## Features
 - Classic game of Tic-tac-toe